 We planned this Italy itinerary in such a way that it starts and ends at the biggest towns with major international airports, Rome and Milan.
 There are lots of direct flights to/from both of these cities to many other places in the world.
 So it should be quite easy to plan your trip in such a way that you can fly home from Milan.

 And if you absolutely want to make a loop, a round trip starting and ending in Rome, you can simply take a train from Milan to Rome, and fly out of there.
 The fast train between the two cities takes about 3.5 hours.

 Good to know: If you take regular trains in Italy, you can just get a ticket at a station.
 However, if you opt for high-speed trains between the main cities (recommended), it’s best to reserve your seat in advance.
 You can use the official Trenitalia website for that, but keep in mind that standard tickets are usually non-refundable.
 We also recommend checking this website for all the best options for train tickets.

 If you have more time in Italy, you could add extra days pretty much anywhere in this itinerary and you’ll find plenty to do.
 We already included some additional recommendations above.
 And here are a few extra suggestions:

 - You could add some extra time at the Amalfi Coast and also visit Capri Island and Naples.
 So instead of visiting this area on a day trip from Rome, you could stay here for several days.
-See our Amalfi Coast itinerary for more suggestions on what to see and do there.
+See our Amalfi Coast itinerary and Naples day trips for more suggestions on what to see and do there.
 You could easily add at least 5 days to your Italy trip itinerary just for this area – there’s so much to see!